blaze/odo/docs/source/sql.rst

 the table containing the foreign keys doesn't have a reference to all of the columns of the compound primary key.
 Odo has no opinion on this, so if the database allows it, odo will allow it. *This is an intentional choice*.
-However, it can also lead to confusion situations where something works with SQLite, but not with PostgreSQL.
+However, it can also lead to confusing situations where something works with SQLite, but not with PostgreSQL.
 These are not bugs in odo, they are an explicit choice to allow flexibility with potentially large, potentially immovable, already-existing systems.